 It can be helpful to speak to someone about how you manage your fatigue.
 You can ask to be referred to an occupational therapist, maybe to physiotherapy or to psychology as well, so that you can get some advice on how to manage fatigue and then start to test out the strategies which might work best for you.

 Do you have any tips for managing fatigue when you have a young family?

 If you have older children, you could think about different activities that they might be able to help you with.
-You could also consider talking to your children about how fatigue might be impacting on you so that they can understand why you’re perhaps not able to play with them or help them at a specific point during the day, but that you’ll be able to help them later.
+You could also consider talking to your children about how fatigue might be impacting on you.
+Help them to understand why you’re perhaps not able to play with them or help them at a specific point during the day, but that you’ll be able to help them later.

 Are there any drugs that can help with fatigue?

 Kate says: There are no drugs that are licensed in the UK that are specifically for MS fatigue.
 There are some medications that are used for other conditions that may be prescribed to help with MS fatigue but the evidence behind them is actually quite small at the minute and there’s no real clarity as to how helpful they can be.

 One of the medications that is available is called amantadine, but it’s only effective for quite a small group of people with MS fatigue, so not everybody.
 Another medication that some people might be prescribed is called modafinil but this isn’t actually recommended at the moment for MS fatigue.
 It’s only licensed for people with narcolepsy so it’s being prescribed less often but some people with MS might still be on it.